What Every Woman Needs To Know About Fertility Struggles, From A Doctor

 Fertility is a top concern for women today, whether they are in their 20s or 30s, or now even their 40s.
-According to the CDC, over 10 percent of American women have impaired fertility—that’s over 7 million women.
+According to the CDC, over 10% of American women struggle with fertility—that’s over 7 million women.

 And yet from my perspective as a practicing physician, too many women are told they need procedures like IUI and IVF without anyone looking under the hood and investigating why they can’t get pregnant.
 For example, I see patients every day whose doctors haven’t diagnosed the thyroid imbalances, cortisol issues, blood sugar elevations, or inflammation that can often contribute to fertility problems.